mkierzenka/SWDevProj/README.md

 we updated DF code in A5, add those changes into A4P1 / A4P2
 (also maybe changed in A6, too)

+Clean up client and server, try to get more than two clients to connect successfully

+Check serializer for correctness

 Things we changed in A6
 - cleaned up map.h to remove memory leaks (was in A2) - kind of
 - future iprovements, use map instead of array